mapl/documentation/opinionated.rst

 Miniflux uses ES6 and the Fetch API.

 - All modern browsers support ES6 nowadays.
-- Only Internet Explorer 11 doesn't support ES6, but who cares?
+- Only Internet Explorer doesn't support ES6, but who cares?
 - Using a Javascript transpiler introduce another set of useless dependencies.

 Why there is no mobile application?
 -----------------------------------

-Using the web UI on your smartphone is not so bad.
+Using the web UI on your smartphone is not so bad:

+- Miniflux is a `progressive web app <https://developer.mozilla.org/en-US/Apps/Progressive>`_
-The stylesheet is responsive and you can even swipe entries horizontally.
+- The layout is responsive
+- You can swipe entries horizontally
+- The web browser is a pretty good sandbox, the application cannot access to the data stored on your phone
+- It's cross platform: works on iOS and Android

+The development of mobile clients is left to the open source community:

-- Developing a native mobile application for each platform (iOS and Android) and different devices (smartphones and tablets) takes a lot of work.
+- Developing a native mobile application for each platform (iOS and Android) and different devices (smartphones and tablets) takes a lot of work
-- The main developer of Miniflux is not a mobile application developer.
+- The main developer of Miniflux is not a mobile application developer
-- The development of mobile clients is left to the open source community.
-- You have to pay a fee to publish your app on the store even if your app doesn't make any money.
+- You have to pay a fee to publish your app on the store even if your app doesn't make any money